bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zassenhaus.md

 * Herr Zassenhaus has rendered a most valuable service to all who are interested in this subject, and we shall await the publication of the later volumes with impatience.
 * Zassenhaus became Artin's assistant at Hamburg in 1936.
 * Zassenhaus found that a normal academic career was made impossible for him because of his intense dislike of the Nazi party.
-* Tietz was somewhat afraid of Zassenhaus, who always wore the insignia of a Nazi organisation, but Hecke calmed him by saying that Zassenhaus was their trusted agent who behaved in a politically correct manner so as to protect them.
 * This in fact happened in 1942, when somehow Tietz's presence as a secret student at the university became known and a denunciation was threatened: Zassenhaus warned Tietz, and Hecke immediately cancelled the class, giving back the student fees.
 * In fact, Tietz only discovered much later that Zassenhaus was connected with a resistance effort that helped hide endangered people.
 * The teaching Zassenhaus did at Hamburg University after 1940 was unofficial, he had to join the Nazi party if he was to keep his position and Zassenhaus was not prepared to do this.